JosuaKugler/uni/master_thesis/questions.md

 They are only determined up to addition with an exact form.
 That's where the connection to de Rham cohomology comes from.
 Is it important to fully understand that?

+## What is a stabilization of an open book?
+Given an open book with a Legendrian disk L in the page W s.t. \partial L is a Legendrian sphere in W, we get the stabilization by attaching a symplectic handle to W along \partial L. Then we change the monodromy by composing it with a Dehn twist.